Choosing the Right Septic System for Your Property: 5 Essential Tips for Success

 Regular Pumping

 Most septic tanks need to be pumped every 3 to 5 years.
 This keeps solids from building up and clogging your system.
-Make a plan for regular pumping.
+Make a plan for regular septic pumping.

 Inspections